StandoffVenus/arc_proj/README.md

 # arc_proj
 Simple project in Node.js that replaces our current attendance system.
+Lots of documentation, not nearly as much really going on.